authzed/workshops/update-vews-authorization/README.md

   console.log("User has permission to delete product");

   try {
-    console.log("🟡 Deleting product ID:", id);
+    console.log("Deleting product ID:", id);
     await deleteProductById(Number(id));
-    console.log("✅ Product deleted successfully");
+    console.log("Product deleted successfully");
     revalidatePath('/');
     return { success: true }; // Return success message

   } catch (error) {
-    console.error("🚨 Error deleting product:", error);
+    console.error("Error deleting product:", error);
     return { success: false, message: "Failed to delete product." };
   }
 }
 ```

 That's it!
 When you run the app, you'll see that only Product id=1 displays the 'Delete' button.
 Try adding 'delete' permissions to other products and see for yourself.
-The code for the entire project is in this folder.
+The code for the entire project is available in this folder.

 #### Troubleshooting